IbetitsJingle/Divvy-Bike-Trips-and-JHU-Works/README.md

 Divvy-Bike-Trips for Large Scale Computing Class.
 &
-Files from other ML courses.
+Files from other JHU ML courses.